gvwilson/thirdbit/src/fiction/santas/index.md

 His hand flew to his neck.
 There was something there.
 There was—wait,
-did he have a gym sock in his mouth?
+did he have a dirty gym sock in his mouth?
-It sure tasted like he did.
+It sure felt like he did.
+Tasted like it, too.[^teenage-bets]
 He turned his head sloooowly
 and blinked at a second black-clad elf holding a blowgun, and then everything went away, including him.

+[^teenage-bets]: Teenage boys will do almost anything to win a bet.

 </section>